 The Bach Centre runs Level 1, 2 and 3 courses several times a year.
-Sign up for our free email newsletter, distributed monthly via a Yahoo!
-Groups mailing list, to keep up with the latest dates as they are released.
-If you don't have a Yahoo account you will need to create one to sign up for the newsletter.
-This is free and only takes a couple of minutes.
+Send a blank email to firstname.lastname@example.org to sign up for our free email newsletter, to keep up with the latest dates as they are released.
 You can unsubscribe at any time and the list isn't used for any other purpose.

 "I was very pleased to be able to learn in the relaxed environment of the Bach Centre with others from so many countries - great!!"